Section Image

 Town parks, river access and trips to the Crystal Coast

 The town offers a handful of places to enjoy the outdoors.
 At Ray M. Floors Community Park, you can step along a walking track that loops around a playground.
 Nearby, youth athletes step up to bat at Princeton Little Tarheels League Athletic Field.
 You can enjoy a hot summer day by the pool at Hatfield’s High Dive, or if fishing is more your speed, there are several public boat ramps along the Neuse River.
-More adventure is about 26 miles away at Cliffs of the Neuse State Park, which features campsites and hiking trails.
-Plus, a weekend trip to the Crystal Coast is easy, with Morehead City about 110 miles away (roughly a 2-hour drive).
+More adventure awaits about 26 miles away at Cliffs of the Neuse State Park, which features campsites and hiking trails.
+A weekend trip to the Crystal Coast is easy, too, with Morehead City about 110 miles away (roughly a 2-hour drive).

 DeeVa Payne